Glavin001/SMMApp2/docs/developers.md

 ## Pushing (Saving) your code to Remote (Github)
 ### 1) Adding your code to your staging area
+*Note that it is acceptable to note have all of your files in your staging area.*
+Only add the files that you have tested and are confident that you want to commit to your staging area.
 ```bash
 git add pathToFile
 ```